- February 7, 2019 - July 4, 2019

 This training is appropriate for mental health workers who are curious about moving toward integrative work and have some familiarity with one or more of the following modalities: Narrative Therapy, EMDR Therapy, Interpersonal Neurobiology, Somatic Therapies and are curious about moving toward integrative work.

-Group starts January 3, 2019.
-We will meet for two hours on the first Thursday of the month (6 months).
-Tentative time is 11:00 am – 1:00 pm New York time.
+Group starts February 7, 2019.
+We will meet for two hours on the first Thursday of the month (6 months) from 11:00 am – 1:00 pm New York time.
 If you have any questions, don’t hesitate to contact me at [email protected].